If you are a GoPro user or any alternative action camera user for that matter, you know what the fisheye effect does.

 Hot to remove the fisheye view

-There are a few different methods to do this.
+If you are using older GoPro models, there are a few different methods to do this.

 The first one is to change the settings on the camera, the second one is to correct the fisheye distortion on post-production and the third one is to use a correction lens on your GoPro.